-UNIT 1 BASIC CONCEPTS & STRUCTURE OF CARBOHYDRATES [9L+1T]
+UNIT - 1 BASIC CONCEPTS & STRUCTURE OF CARBOHYDRATES

 Structure and properties of water, pH and buffers.
-Derivation and numerical on Henderson Hasselbach equation.
-Non-covalent interactions- hydrogen bonds, van der Waals forces, electrostatic and hydrophobic interactions.

-Carbohydrates: Introduction, sources, classification into mono, oligo and polysaccharides, Classification of monosaccharides based on number of carbon atoms and functional groups.
-Isomerism: D & L and R and S system of nomenclature, Isomerism of carbohydrates.
-Fischer and Haworth formula, pyranose and furanose structures, anomers and epimers, chair and boat conformations.
+Derivation and numerical on Henderson Hasselbach equation Carbohydrates: Introduction, classification into mono, oligo and polysaccharides, Classification of monosaccharides based on number of carbon atoms and functional groups.
+Isomerism: D & L and R and S system of nomenclature.
+Fischer and Haworth formula, pyranose and furanose structures, anomers and epimers.
 Structure and function of simple sugars: mono and disaccharides, homo and hetero polysaccharides, glycoconjugates (Proteoglycans, glycoproteins, glycolipids)

-UNIT 2 STRUCTURE OF LIPIDS [4L+1T]
+UNIT - 2 STRUCTURE OF LIPIDS